mtmmy/Leetcode/Python/0240_SearchA2DMatrix2/README.md

 Write an efficient algorithm that searches for a value in an m x n matrix.
 This matrix has the following properties:

+- Integers in each row are sorted in ascending from left to right.
+- Integers in each column are sorted in ascending from top to bottom.

 Example:

 Consider the following matrix: